Prosecutor wants to know NFL's punishment for 'Pacman' Jones

-CINCINNATI (AP) — An Ohio prosecutor says he wants to know what punishment Cincinnati Bengals player Adam “Pacman” Jones faces from the NFL before deciding how to proceed over Jones’ latest arrest.
+CINCINNATI (AP) — An Ohio prosecutor deciding how to proceed after Cincinnati Bengals player Adam “Pacman” Jones’ latest arrest says he wants to know first what punishment Jones faces from the NFL.

-Hamilton County Prosecutor Joe Deters tells WKRC-TV (http://bit.ly/2j8cBCp ) he’s asking “what is the normal” for a player with multiple offenses and who’s been suspended before.
+“I want to know what the NFL is going to do,” Hamilton County Prosecutor Joe Deters told WKRC-TV (http://bit.ly/2j8cBCp ).
+Deters said he’s asking “what is the normal” for a player with multiple offenses and who’s previously been suspended.

-An NFL spokesman told The Associated Press on Thursday that Jones’ case is “under review” and declined to comment further.
+NFL spokesman Brian McCarthy told The Associated Press on Thursday that Jones’ case “remains under review” and that the league had no further comment for now.

 Jones was jailed Jan.
-3 on charges he head-butted police and spit on a nurse after his arrest for assault.
-Authorities say he was so combative he had to be placed in a restraint chair.
+3 on four counts, charging that he head-butted police and spit on a nurse after his arrest for assault for allegedly pushing a downtown Cincinnati hotel security employee and poking him in the eye.
+The sheriff’s office said Jones was so combative he had to be placed in a restraint chair.

 Most Read Stories